Policy Title Siena University Promotion and Tenure Standards for Fulltime Tenure-track and Tenured Faculty Members

 In setting minimum guidelines below, the term peer-reviewed (refereed) publication or the equivalent is understood to mean that departmental standards must define equivalents according to their disciplines.
 The department must determine how a mix of these contributions might be equivalent to peer-reviewed (refereed) articles published in scholarly journals and how journals and presses themselves are ranked within the relevant discipline.
 If faculty wish to consider alternative intellectual contributions, they need to consult with their departmental tenure and promotions committee.

-College Minimum Standards
+University Minimum Standards

 All departmental documents should include the following minimum standards, with the clear understanding that meeting the minimum does not presume a positive recommendation from the department, dean, or Status Committee.